ZakirG/generative-daw/README.md

 ng serve --open
 ```
 A tab will automatically open in your default web browser at localhost:4200.

-#### General features:
-- Generate & play back random melodies and chord progressions in a key, scale, and octave of choice
-- Modify project tempo, scale, & tonic
-- Add tracks and edit notes in a resizable piano roll window
-- Export application state to a MIDI file
-- The UI automatically labels note groups of size >= 3 with chord names and roman numerals

-#### Supported music generation features:
-- Chord progressions can be constrained to follow classical chord leading
-- Specify allowed chord sizes in generated output
-- Option to disallow consecutively repeated identical notesets

 #### Overview of technologies used:
 - The client-side audio-manipulation application is an Angular app that uses the WebAudio API